Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: The birational models of

 \end{proposition}

-In \cite{BridgelandStabCondK3}, sections $10$ and $11$, Bridgeland proves that any stability condition such that all skyscraper sheaves $k(x)$ are stable is of the form $\sigma_{\alpha,\beta}$ as constructed above for some $\alpha,\beta$ up to the right-action of $\widetilde{\GL}_2(\matR)$ (the universal cover of the space $\GL_2^+(\matR)$ of matrices with positive determinant).
+In \cite[\S10, \S 11]{BridgelandStabCondK3} Bridgeland proves that any stability condition such that all skyscraper sheaves $k(x)$ are stable is of the form $\sigma_{\alpha,\beta}$ for some $\alpha,\beta$ up to the right-action of $\widetilde{\GL}_2(\matR)$ (the universal cover of the space $\GL_2^+(\matR)$ of matrices with positive determinant).
 This action composes $Z$ with the matrix seen as a linear endomorphism of $\matC\simeq \matR^2$ and relabels the phases $\phi$.

-We call such a stability condition \textbf{geometric}.
-We denote by $U(X)\subset \Stab(X)$ the subset of geometric stability conditions.
-By \cite{BridgelandStabCondK3} this subset is open.
+We call such a stability condition \textit{geometric}.
+We denote by $U(S)\subset \Stab(S)$ the open subset of geometric stability conditions and $\Stab^+(S)$ as the connected component of $\Stab(S)$ containing all geometric stability conditions.